tipoc123/pumpbot/README.md

 # pumpbot
-PHP pump bot for bittrex exchange
+PHP bot for participating in pumps on bittrex exchange.
+Just run this script before a pump's start.

 ## Usage
 `php pump_capitan_volume.php`